-The main function of the facilities in the 200 Area of Hanford was to remove the plutonium from the uranium fuel rods after they had been subjected to the nuclear chain reaction in the 100 Area reactors.
-Five massive processing facilities called “canyons” were where these activities took place.
-They were called canyons because each of them is about three football fields long, with walls extending sixty feet above the ground and dropping another forty feet below it.
+The main function of the facilities in the 200 Area was to remove plutonium from uranium fuel rods after they had been subjected to the nuclear chain reaction in the 100 Area reactors.
+Five massive processing facilities called chemical separation plants, or “canyons,” were where these activities took place.
+They were called canyons because each of them is about three football fields long, with walls extending 60 feet above the ground and dropping another 40 feet below it.

 Associated with the removal of plutonium from the fuel rods was the management of the waste generated by the removal process.
-Billions of gallons of liquid wastes were both intentionally and unintentionally put onto the ground at the Site.
-These liquids soaked into the ground at the Site and have created some “plumes” of contamination which must be monitored and the contamination treated.
-Some of the most hazardous chemical and nuclear wastes were put into 177 underground storage tanks spread out into eighteen groups of tanks called tank farms.
-The storage tanks range in size from 50,000 gallons of capacity to more than 1,000,000 gallons of capacity.
-Currently at Hanford, some 53,000,000 gallons of chemical and nuclear waste remain stored in these tanks.
+Billions of gallons of liquid waste were both intentionally and unintentionally discharged onto ground at the Site.
+These liquids soaked into the soil and have created some “plumes” of contamination that must be monitored and remediated.

 Hundreds of solid waste sites are also located in the 200 Area.
-These sites are places where waste filled drums and boxes, or even just random waste materials were buried.
-These wastes are removed from the ground and are characterized and identified to determine where they will be sent for permanent disposition.
+These sites are places where waste-filled drums and boxes and other waste materials were buried.
+The solid waste is removed from the ground, characterized, and identified to determine where it will be sent for permanent disposal.

-While much of Hanford’s current mission revolves around the demolition of buildings and facilities, there are two construction projects underway in the 200 Area which are critical to the safe removal of the solid and liquid wastes at Hanford.
-The Waste Treatment Plant is being built to process the 53,000,000 gallons of liquid waste currently being stored in the the tank farms.
-The process is called vitrification, where the liquid wastes are mixed with glass making materials and then heated to form a red-hot, molten substance that is poured into steel cylinders.
-Once the material is cooled, the waste will have been captured in a glass form which is considerably more stable than liquid wastes are.
-These cylinders of vitrified waste will ultimately be sent to a national repository where they will be buried permanently in a specially approved and regulated facility.
+While much of Hanford’s current mission revolves around the demolition of buildings and facilities, there is a construction project currently in the commissioning phase in the 200 Area that is critical to the safe removal of the solid and liquid waste at Hanford.
+The Waste Treatment and Immobilization Plant will process a portion of the 56 million gallons of liquid waste currently being stored in the tank farms.
+The waste will be treated with a process called vitrification, in which the liquid wastes are mixed with glass-forming materials and heated to form a red-hot, molten substance that is poured into steel containers.
+Once the material is cooled, the waste will be captured in a stable glass form.
+The cylinders of vitrified waste will be sent to the Integrated Disposal Facility onsite for permanent disposal.

-Besides the burial grounds, waste tanks, ERDF, and Waste Treatment Plant the 200 Area also features hundreds of other facilities and structures.
+The 200 Area also features hundreds of other facilities and structures.
 Many of these facilities were critical to the processing of plutonium, while others were office buildings or related to the infrastructure needs of the Site.
-Some remain in use today as the cleanup mission at Hanford continues while others have long since been abandoned and are scheduled to be demolished in the future or have already been brought down.
+Some remain in use today as the cleanup mission continues, while others are no longer used, demolished, or scheduled to be demolished in the future.